qnx-ports/build-files/ports/vsomeip/README.md

 **NOTE**: QNX ports are only supported from a Linux host operating system

-vsomeip is currently supported only for SDP 7.1.

 Use `$(nproc)` instead of `4` after `JLEVEL=` and `-j` if you want to use the maximum number of cores to build this project.
 32GB of RAM is recommended for using `JLEVEL=$(nproc)` or `-j$(nproc)`.